Olympia Community Unit School District 16: History

 The new school district was approved by the voters by a ratio of 3-to-1 on November 12, 1966, and District 16 took over the school system on July 1, 1967.
 The voters then approved a bond issue of $4,000,000 in November 1967.
 Lawsuits challenging the district's creation and bond issue continued until December 23, 1969.
 Because of the lawsuits that could possibly make the district vanish, banks refused to fund the new district with tax anticipation warrants and the schools were in danger of closing by April 1968, but the state Superintendent of Public Instruction worked to get state and federal funds early to the district, and the schools stayed open.

 After the lawsuits were finalized, the district finally sold its building bonds on April 2, 1970.
 By investing the money, the district earned another $472,000 in interest, which was added to the original $4,000,000 of bonds and an additional $530,900 in regular funds, to build the high school.
 Olympia High School opened on September 1, 1972.

+Boundary

+In McLean County, the district includes Stanford, Danvers, McLean, and a portion of the Twin Grove census-designated place.
+It also includes a small portion of Bloomington.

+In Tazewell County, the district includes Minier, Armington, and Hopedale.

+In Logan County, the district includes Atlanta.

+In DeWitt County, the district includes Waynesville.

+The district extends into Woodford County.